Skip to main content

 Step 4: Test non-administrator access

-To further verify security, create another test where a keypair not configured as an administrator attempts to sign a transaction.
+To further check security, create a test where a keypair not configured as an administrator attempts to sign a transaction.

 The available users/keypairs are: